Zstone19/pypetal/README.md

-PETL: A Pipeline for Estimating Time Lags
+PETL: A Pipeline for Estimating AGN Time Lags
 ==========================================

 Installation